PretendoNetwork/.github/CONTRIBUTING.md

 ### Prerequisites for PUS

 PUS stands for Pretendo Update Server and, as the name suggests, is the Pretendo implementation of NUS (Nintendo Update Server).
 This server handles things such as FW updates, serving titles to the eShop, ect.
 It utilizes SOAP rather than REST.
-NUS has not been properly reverse engineered, we are simply mimicing what we have seen the official servers send during network dumps.
+NUS has not been properly reverse engineered, we are simply mimicking what we have seen the official servers send during network dumps.

 ### Prerequisites for Misc